naraymad1/az-copy-github-ml-notebook/README.md

 This ARM template creates a workspace, compute instance and copy the specified git repo.
-You may navigate to the notebooks under the repo and exceutes using the **Azure Notebooks**
+You may navigate to any notebooks under the repo and exceute using **Azure Notebooks**
 ```
     Once the deployment is complete
     Click 'Output' on the left panel of the deployment screen